Prosdino95/SOFTWARE-ENGINEERING-2/DD.rst

     -  Android App: Avaiable for any Android 5.x Systems (API level 21)

-The different GUI will be as much as possible similar focusing on the https://material.io/ design guidelines.
+The different GUI will be as much as possible similar focusing on the Material Design guidelines.
+(see *External Link* in *References*)

 Communication between Gui and client logic is *Event Based*:
     - Html5 Window Events and Javascript for the Broswer Client